nvidia-holoscan/holoscan-sdk/docs/holoscan_dynamic_flow_control.md

 [Please see full examples](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/flow_control) under the `examples/flow_control` folder in the Holoscan SDK repository for more detailed implementations and use cases.

+Note that the execution control examples are also related to the dynamic behavior of operators, and are available in the [execution_control](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/execution_control) directory.

 ## Best Practices

 1. **Clear Flow Logic**: Keep dynamic flow logic clear and well-documented.
 Use meaningful names for operators and document the conditions that trigger different flow paths.